 "I can smell autumn dancing in the breeze, the sweet chill of pumpkin, and crisp sun burnt leaves."
-You're sure to enjoy our speaker for our September tea--John Hurff from Schober Orchards and Farm Market in Monroeville will be here to talk about his work.
+You're sure to enjoy our speaker for our October tea--John Hurff from Schober Orchards and Farm Market in Monroeville will be here to talk about his work.
 He might know a thing or two about apples!
 Join us for tea and light breakfast fare as we close the summer season.
 There will be a chance to win a basket of teas and other treats--become eligible by attending and registering!
 This is a free, no-obligation event.
-This event will take place on Tuesday, September 22 at 10:00 a.m. at our Washington Twp. location: 573 Egg Harbor Rd., Sewell, NJ 08080.
+This event will take place on Tuesday, October 20 at 10:00 a.m. at our Washington Twp. location: 573 Egg Harbor Rd., Sewell, NJ 08080.
 All are welcome to attend to enjoy a relaxing morning sipping tea and eating scrumptious refreshments!
 If you have any questions or concerns or would like to register, please contact Elisha Elliott, Community Outreach Director, at 856-582-3800.
 Please register no later than Friday, October 16.
 Read more

 Featured funeral home Services

 It's important to take the time to acknowledge the uniqueness of the deceased: the individuality of their personality, and the uniqueness of their life's path.Learn About Honoring Life

 With our online grief support we will help you through this difficult time.
 No matter how you feel at this moment, you have our commitment - you're never alone.Learn About Grief Support